finos/compliant-financial-infrastructure/.github/CONTRIBUTING.md

 ### Workflow

-Below is the recommended workflow for contributing to CSC.
+Below is the recommended workflow for contributing to Compliant Financial Infrastructure.
 Unless otherwise stated, these are recommendations.

 Each step in this workflow should be spread across separate PRs to allow for peer review and contribution prior to advancing to the next step.